August 2023 Legal Update

 Find the complaint in Novotny v.
 Moore HERE.

 Enforcement of SB 1 Preliminarily Enjoined In Part: On September 29, 2023, a federal district court enjoined enforcement of (1) that part of SB1 that presumptively banned carry by permit holders in privately owned buildings otherwise open to the public (2) that part of SB1 that flatly banned (except by the owner) firearms in locations licensed to serve alcohol for on-site consumption, and (3) that part of existing State law that banned firearms within 1000 feet of a demonstration.
 The Court's opinion can be found HERE and the Court's order can be found HERE.
+On August 2, 2024, the court adopted its preliminary injunction and awarded the same relief in final judgment.
+The Opinion and order are linked below.
+Further proceedings in the case will now move to the U.S.Court of Appeals for the Fourth Circuit after the notices of appeal are filed.

 A guide on the effects of the recent changes to legal handgun carry in Maryland can be found HERE.